scbayrak/stock_price_prediction/README.md

 # stock_price_prediction

- Stock price prediction with LSTM
+ Stock price was prediction using LSTM